INTERESTING FACTS ABOUT THE ATLANTIC OCEAN !!!

-The Atlantic Ocean is situated between the continents of America, Europe and Africa.
+The Atlantic Ocean lies between the continents of Europe, Africa, South America and North America.

 The Atlantic Ocean covers roughly 21% of the Earth’s surface.

 The average depth of the Atlantic Ocean is about 11,000 feet.
 It’s greatest depth is the Milwaukee Deep in Puerto Rico, at about 28,000 feet.

 The greatest width in the Atlantic Ocean is between Brazil and Sierra Leone, at 1770 miles or 2,848 km.

 The world’s longest mountain range is actually under the Atlantic Ocean.
 It is called the Mid-Atlantic Ridge and it stretches over 35,000 miles along the ocean bed.